Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559: INTRODUCTION

-AT~2016blu (= NGC~4559OT) was discovered as a new transient source on 2012 January 11 (UT dates are used throughout this paper) by \citet{K12} during the course of the Lick Observatory Supernova Search \citep[LOSS;][]{L02,F01} with the 0.76~m Katzman Automatic Imaging Telescope (KAIT).
-AT~2016blu is located about 71{\arcsec} west and 103{\arcsec} south of the center of the galaxy NGC~4559 (see Fig.~\ref{fig:ds9image}), in an H~{\sc ii} region known as NGC~4559C (= IC 3550).
+AT~2016blu (also known as NGC~4559OT) was discovered as a new transient source on 2012 January 12 (UTC dates are used throughout this paper) by \citet{K12} during the course of the Lick Observatory Supernova Search \citep[LOSS;][]{L02,F01} with the 0.76~m Katzman Automatic Imaging Telescope (KAIT).
+AT~2016blu is located about 71{\arcsec} west and 103{\arcsec} south of the centre of the galaxy NGC~4559 (see Fig.~\ref{fig:ds9image}), in an H~{\sc ii} region known as NGC~4559C (or IC 3550).
+NGC~4559C is at a distance of 8.91~Mpc ($\pm 0.19$ statistical, $\pm 0.29$ systematic) \citep{Mc17}, with Galactic reddening of $E(B-V)=0.015$~mag \citep{Schlafly2011}.
 However, \citet{Sh14} suggested that AT~2016blu may not be associated with NGC~4559 itself.
-Given the spatial location and measured recession velocity, they suggested that AT~2016blu is associated with one of the nearby faint satellite galaxies of NGC~4559, SDSS J123551.86+275556.9. \cite{K12} reported that an early-time optical spectrum of AT~2016blu resembled that of the SN impostor SN~2009ip, leading them to suggest that AT~2016blu's 2012 outburst is most likely the eruption of an LBV.
+Given the spatial location and measured recession velocity, they speculated that AT~2016blu is associated with a nearby faint satellite galaxy SDSS J123551.86+275556.9. \cite{K12} reported that an early-time optical spectrum of AT~2016blu resembled that of the SN impostor SN~2009ip, leading them to suggest that AT~2016blu's 2012 outburst is most likely the eruption of an LBV.
 AT~2016blu's spectrum exhibits hydrogen Balmer and He~{\sc i} lines with complex P~Cygni profiles.
 The emission lines have both narrow and broad components.
 The narrow lines may arise from slow-moving circumstellar material (CSM), but they might also be contaminated by the emission of an underlying H~{\sc ii} region.
-The unresolved [S~{\sc ii}] and [O~{\sc iii}] were also found in the spectrum due to the H~{\sc ii} region surrounding AT~2016blu\footnote{\url{https://www.astronomerstelegram.org/?read=6303}}.
-Similarly, photometric data of AT~2016blu might also be contaminated by an underlying H~{\sc ii} region or star cluster.
+Unresolved [S~{\sc ii}] and [O~{\sc iii}] emission lines in the spectrum were attributed to the H~{\sc ii} region surrounding AT~2016blu \citep{Sh14}.
+(Note, on the other hand, that in a spectrum we present later in this paper, the narrow H$\alpha$ emission persists even though there is little or no contamination from an H~{\sc ii} region, judging by the absence of [S~{\sc ii}] emission in the same spectrum.)
+Similarly, ground-based photometric data of AT~2016blu might also be contaminated by continuum emission from the surrounding stellar association.